DhruvGupta130/TaskManagementSystem/README.md

 | /api/notifications/{userId}   | GET    | Get user notifications  |

 ## 🧑‍💻 Contribution Guidelines
-We welcome contributions!
+We welcome feedback and suggestions to help shape its direction.
+Contributions at this stage are focused on ideas and suggestions that could enhance the project's functionality.
 Please read the [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to get involved.
 1. Fork the repository.
 2. Make your changes.
 3. Submit a pull request.